blynkkk/blynkkk.github.io/Sharing.md

 - you can revoke access at any moment

 How it works:
-- you distribute the QR code to your users (you can email, print, post to social media, do whatever you want)
+- you send the QR code to your users (you can email, print, post to social media, do whatever you want)
-- your users download Blynk app, scan the code and your app opens for them ready to use.
+- others download Blynk app, scan the QR code and your app opens for them ready to use.
 They don’t even need to login or create an account.

 Go to your Project's Settings: